nogibjj/ids706_individualproject3_ll442/README.md

   As can be seen from the visualization graph, overally, it can be concluded that **wage increases proportionally with the experience level** in North Carolina for different occupation.

-  Specifically, there is a significant salary difference between 75th and 90th, which indicates the importance of experience in the majority of the fields.
+  Specifically, there is a significant salary difference between 75th and 90th, which indicates the importance of long-term experience in the majority of the fields.
 Additionally, for employees before median experience level, they are paid similarly because they do not have significant experience difference.

   As a result, it is recommended to **persist** to the primary career path as wage increases gradually with experience in the majority of the fields.
 For entry-level employee who found minimal increase in their wage, it suggested to **stick to the path for longer time** since there will be an increase in salary after early career stage.